sergii/scalar_ruby/README.md

 This gem simplifies the integration of [Scalar](https://scalar.com), a modern open-source developer experience platform for your APIs into Ruby applications.

+## Requirements

+This gem is tested and supported on the following Ruby versions:

+- Ruby 3.0, 3.1, 3.2, 3.3

+Other Ruby versions might work but are not officially supported.

 ## Installation

 Add the gem to your application's Gemfile by executing in the terminal: